getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 });
 ```

+- Dropping spans in the `beforeSendSpan` hook is no longer possible.
+- The `beforeSendSpan` hook now receives the root span as well as the child spans.

 ### `@sentry/node`

 - When `skipOpenTelemetrySetup: true` is configured, `httpIntegration({ spans: false })` will be configured by default.
 This means that you no longer have to specify this yourself in this scenario.
 With this change, no spans are emitted once `skipOpenTelemetrySetup: true` is configured, without any further configuration being needed.